 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot G1 X Mark II and Panasonic Lumix DC-FZ82 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the G1X Mark II and the FZ82 are recent models that are part of the current product line-up.
-The G1X Mark II replaced the earlier Canon G1 X, while the FZ82 followed on from the Panasonic FZ72.
+The FZ82 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the G1X Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G1X Mark II was succeeded by the Canon G1 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Is the Canon G1 X Mark II better than the Panasonic FZ82 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.